Lentil bolognese is a thick and hearty vegetarian pasta sauce option. Also delicious over summer squash noodles, polenta or your favorite grain.

 I’ve recreated that childhood dinner in this Instant Pot bolognese recipe but I wanted something different this time.
 And while I’ve made bolognese with lamb as a delicious variation, I was thinking of something even more varied than that.

-Lentils, along with all other pulses (chickpeas, dry peas and beans) are a great, easy way to add some fiber and essential nutrients in your diet.
+Lentils are also great, easy way to add some fiber and essential nutrients in your diet.

 While I’ll never boo-hoo pasta (it might be my first true love to be honest), this lentil bolognese is a lighter take on classic bolognese for summer and pairs really well with some zucchini noodles.